 - Use other mechanisms like locking your trailer’s steering wheel.

-- Keep all the essential and valuables with you.
+- Keep all the essentials and valuables with you.

-- Make your trailer look like it is occupied by keeping the light or a radio on.
+- Make your trailer look occupied by keeping the light or a radio on.

 - Secure your trailer’s hitch with hitch locks.
-These hitch locks go underneath the rig and are wrapped around the trailer’s hitch; hence, making it entirely impossible to couple it with the fifth wheel.
+These hitch locks go underneath the rig and are wrapped around the trailer’s hitch, making it impossible to couple it with the fifth wheel.

 What to Do if Your RV Gets Stolen?

 You must have photocopies and electronic copies of all motorhome-related paperwork.
-Take plenty of pictures (interior and exterior both) of your rig from many different angles.
+Take plenty of pictures (interior and exterior) of your rig from many different angles.

-Moreover, you must have insurance that offers RV theft coverage.
-These are essential prerequisites that will make the RV recovery process easier and a lot less painful.
+Moreover, it would be best to have insurance offering RV theft coverage.
+These essential prerequisites will make the RV recovery more accessible and less painful.

 If you undergo this unlikely scenario, immediately call the police for help.
 Please give them a detailed description of what happened and the paperwork and photos of your recreational vehicle.

-I recommend that you opt for excellent security systems with a camera to keep tabs on your camper.
+I recommend you opt for excellent security systems with cameras to keep tabs on your camper.
 Some of the best security systems are as follows:

 -